6 Best Cocktail Bars in Charleston, SC

 Atmosphere: European, Light, Adorable, Old-Fashioned

 What Makes It Special: Apertivo on Fridays and Saturdays from 4-6pm, honoring the Italian tradition of enjoying drinks and appetizers before dinner to “open” the stomachs before meals.
-If you order a cocktail or glass of wine, this buffet-style selection of Italian appetizers is complimentary, which is such a treat and I have yet to find a better deal in downtown Charleston
+If you order a cocktail or glass of wine, this buffet-style selection of Italian appetizers is complimentary, which is such a treat.
+I haven’t found a better deal anywhere else here, so babas is by far one of the best bars in downtown Charleston SC for first-time visitors looking for a fun, affordable experience

 Reservations: babas is first-come first-serve.
 During Apertivo, seats are harder to come by, but there is a standing bar if you can’t grab one.
 I’ve always found a seat any other time.
 One thing to note is babas is not full-service – you’ll order and pay at the counter, but they will bring your drinks to the table

-I truly love every single cocktail bar on this list and wish I could relive my first visits there.
-If you can make it to just one of these spots when in Charleston, SC, I promise you won’t regret it!
+So there you have it – the 6 best cocktail bars in Charleston, SC!
+I love every place on this list and wish I could relive my first visits there, so they really are the best bars in downtown Charleston, SC for first-time visitors.
+If you can make it to even one of these spots when in Charleston, SC, I promise you won’t regret it!

-For restaurant recommendations for before or after any of these cocktail bars or ideas for what else to do on your trip, check out these blog posts:
+For restaurant recommendations for before or after these cocktail bars, check out our post on the best downtown Charleston, SC restaurants or for more ideas of what to do on your trip to Charleston, check out these blog posts: